-The Dairy Group
+Dairy

-The dairy group gives the body protein, fat, calcium, B-vitamins, vitamin A and vitamin D. This group includes milk, yogurt, and cheeses.

-- -Choose low fat or fat free dairy products to get the good nutrients without the unhealthy fat.
-For example, switch from whole/2% milk to skim/1% milk. - -For bone health, choose 2-4 servings per day. - -If you are lactose intolerant or don't tolerate cow's milk, try lactose-free products or soy milk for other good sources of calcium.
+- The dairy group gives the body protein, carbohydrate, fat, calcium, B-vitamins, vitamin A and vitamin D. This group includes milk, yogurt, and cheeses. - Choose low-fat or fat-free dairy products to get the good nutrients without the unhealthy fat - Check the sugar content on low-fat options.
+Avoid low-fat options with high amounts of added sugar. - If you are lactose intolerant or don't tolerate cow's milk, try lactose-free products or alternative milk options.

-Oils/Fat Group
+Oils/Fats

-A small amount of oils or fats are required for energy, metabolism, and hormones.
+- A small amount of oils or fats are needed for energy, metabolism, and hormones.
 Fat is found in oils, animal fats, margarines, avocados, and nuts.
-There are healthy and unhealthy fats.
-Healthy fats tend to be liquid at room temperature and are called monounsaturated or polyusaturated fats.
-Unhealthy fats tend to be solid at room temperature and are called saturated or trans fats.

-- -Choose more healthy fats like oils, fat in fish, nuts, and avocado. - -Limit solid fats like butter, stick margarine, shortening, and lard. - -Choose lean/low fat meats and dairy products and remove the skin and fat from meats. - -Read the Nutrition Facts Label and choose foods with less than 3 grams of saturated fat, no trans fat, and less than 200 milligrams of cholesterol. - -Avoid products with hydrogenated oils in the ingredients list. - Remember to watch portion sizes because even healthy fats like oils are high in calories. - -Choose low fat or reduced fat condiments.
+There are healthy and unhealthy fats. - Healthy fats tend to be liquid at room temperature and are called monounsaturated or polyunsaturated fats. - ☐ Unhealthy fats tend to be solid at room temperature and are called saturated or trans fats. - Choose more healthy fats like oils, fat in fish, nuts, and avocado. - Limit solid fats like butter, stick margarine, shortening, and lard. - Choose lean/low fat meats and dairy products and remove the skin and fat from meats. - Choose foods that have less than 3 grams of saturated fat, no trans-fat, and less than 200 milligrams of cholesterol. - ☐ Limit saturated fat to <16 grams per day and limit trans fats to as little as possible - Avoid products with hydrogenated or partially hydrogenated oils in the ingredients list. - Remember to watch portion sizes because even healthy fats like oils are high in calories. - Choose low-fat or reduced-fat condiments.